The Scientific Working Group on Digital Evidence (SWGDE) brings together organizations

 the information found within to be of benefit.

 James Darnell, Vice Chair US Secret Service

-- The January 2018 Meeting announcement, with hotel and travel guidance, has been emailed out to all members and approved guests.
+- The September 2019 Meeting announcement, with hotel and travel guidance, has been emailed out to all members and approved guests.
 If you are a member or approved guest and did NOT receive the meeting announcement, please email the Chair.
-Anyone planning to attend the meeting must RSVP by December 10th.
-If you are new to SWGDE and would like to attend, you must first submit a Guest Attendance Request and receive approval.
-Guest Attendance Request forms are located on our Membership page. - All Public Draft and Approved documents from the SWGDE August 2017 meeting have been posted!
+Anyone planning to attend the meeting must RSVP by September 4th.
+If you are new to SWGDE and would like to attend, you must first submit a Guest Attendance Request* located on our Membership page. *The funding window is now closed and we are only accepting new guest/membership applications for those who do not need funding/can self-fund. - New documents from the June 2019 meeting have been posted.

 SWGDE is actively

 encouraging new membership!
 Learn about attending a meeting as a guest or

 SWGDE Best Practices for Mobile Device Evidence Collection and Preservation, Handling, and Acquisition